miv084/DummyRepo/README.md

 =========

 My repository for testing
-and nothing else will be here.
+and nothing else will be here. tento radek jsme pridali nakonec